Can you get equity release on a leasehold property?

 If you’re aged 55 or over, equity release is a way of unlocking some of the money (or equity) tied up in your home.
 All without having to move.

 There are two types of equity release – a home reversion plan and a lifetime mortgage.

 A home reversion plan lets a homeowner to sell part, or all, of their home in return for a cash lump sum payment.
 Customers can live in their homes for as long as they want.
 However, when they sell their home, the provider gets the same percentage of the sale proceeds as originally sold to them by the homeowner.

 The type of equity release we offer is known as a lifetime mortgage.
 It’s a long-term loan secured on your home that’s usually repaid by selling your property after you die, or if you need to go into long-term care, depending on the provider's terms and conditions.
 Until then, you continue to own your own home and won’t have to move out.

 Equity release is a big financial commitment and understanding what it would mean for you is important.
 It will shrink the amount of inheritance you’re able to leave.
 It may also affect your tax position and eligibility for certain means-tested benefits.
 Plus, interest can quickly increase the amount you owe.
-Lenders usually add interest annually onto both your loan and any interest already added.
+Providers usually add interest annually onto both your loan and any interest already added.

 Can you get equity release on a leasehold flat or house?

 With leasehold houses, they’ll want to know your ground rent charges and see a copy of your lease agreement.
-Meanwhile, some lenders might give a firm no to lending on certain types of leasehold flats.
+Meanwhile, some providers might give a firm no to lending on certain types of leasehold flats.